muratk5n/thirdwave/en/README.md

 are stepping up the pace on plans for a green hydrogen pipeline in the North Sea by applying to the European Commission to qualify for fast-track approvals and funding"

 ---

-I don't think one can be truly contrarian while trying to coexist with the Standard Model.
-That is some small-minded shit

----